 What is the solution here?

-According to an article in Psychology Today, comprehensive dual diagnosis treatment for both substance addiction and co-occurring disorders can save lives.
-Utilizing evidence-based practices, including cognitive-behavioral therapy (CBT) and dialectical behavioral therapy (DBT) can diminish the risk of suicide attempts by almost 50 percent, as well as help addicts and alcoholics stay clean and sober!
+According to an article in Psychology Today, comprehensive dual diagnosis treatment for substance addiction and co-occurring disorders can save lives.
+Utilizing evidence-based practices, including cognitive-behavioral therapy (CBT) and dialectical behavioral therapy (DBT), can diminish the risk of suicide attempts by almost 50 percent and help addicts and alcoholics stay clean and sober!

 At Cycles of Change Recovery Health services, we offer those evidence-based practices, along with a 12-step approach and trauma-informed care.